misch/medical-labeling/README.md

 - **classification/** contains functions used for the classification part; that is everything that is used in the main-script from step 5) onwards.
 - **prepareData/** contains a script "prepareData" that is called in the main-script, and most of the functions that are used in it.
 Also the functions to generate features can be found there.
 - **pugradboost/** contains the functions and a test-script for gradient boosting with the PU-loss function.
 The current implementation has decision stumps as weak learner.
 - **subtightplot/** contains the subtightplot toolbox to create subplots without big margins.
-It was publish on Mathworks [File Exchange](http://www.mathworks.com/matlabcentral/fileexchange/39664-subtightplot)
+It was published on Mathworks [File Exchange](http://www.mathworks.com/matlabcentral/fileexchange/39664-subtightplot)
 - **utils/** contains simple functions that make the life easier and don't belong to one specific step
 - **visualizations/** contains scripts and functions used to generate all kinds of visualizations that have been used in the thesis.
 Some require to first load certain data into the workspace.
 All this is indicated in the descriptions of the single scripts of functions.